Swords of Truth

 |Dimensions||5.5 in x 1.1 in x 0.1 in / 14 cm x 2.8 cm x 0.3 cm|

 An astounding magic trick done with math.
-This is our design based on math magic from the book, the “Collected works of Alex Elmsley” by Stephen Minch.
+This is based on math magic from the book, the “Collected works of Alex Elmsley” by Stephen Minch.
 The 8 different alder wood swords are very cool and give the trick a nice flare.
 Each sword has 6 different numbers on it.
 (48 different numbers in total are used by all swords).
 Each sword is about 5 1/2" long and 1/4" thick.
-They will come on strung on a chain for your convenience, or they can be easily separated as shown in the photo.
+They will come on strung on a chain for your convenience.

 Then have them simply indicate the shapes (square or circle) surrounding the numbers on the sword, but they must lie about the shape surrounding the number they chose.
 At no time do they say aloud any numbers and at no time during the trick are you able to see the swords.
 Astonishingly, you will be able to correctly name the number(s) chosen.